nkmakes/nkmakes.github.io/_posts/2020-07-04-flyingbear-p905x-build.markdown

 ### Frame and electronics:
 - Glass for the heatbed: I usually use some glass from old scanner and make it cut to the perfect size, 3mm glass is the best.
-- Z axis endstop([files][]): Original magnetic endstop never worked well for me and with the glass dont worked at all, so this is just mandatory in some cases.
+- Z axis mechanical endstop([files][]): Original magnetic endstop never worked well for me and with the glass dont worked at all, so this is just mandatory in some cases.
 - tmc2209 drivers: Let's you implement sensorless homing and makes the printer way more quiet, i also changed the board for a SKR v1.3 as the original MKS board started to give problems.
 - Z axis screws support ([files][]): Centers the z axis threaded rods in the middle smoothening the z axis movement.
 - Under bed electronics case with 120mm fan ([files][]): After working on different cases on the back side of the printer, i decided to remake everything for a bottom based electronics case, it makes the cable management easier and makes the printer look way more neat, the con is that you will need to make some of the cables longer.
 Fiths original MKS GEN L board but also SKR V1.3.

+## Notes during assembly

-## Aditional calibration tools
+### Aditional assembly tools

 ##